apache/metron/metron-platform/metron-parsers/README.md

       groups, which would be extracted into fields.
 This list will be evaluated in order until a matching regular expression is found.

+      **messageHeaderRegex** is run on all the messages.
+      Yes, all the messages are expected to contain the fields which are being extracted using the **messageHeaderRegex**.
+      **messageHeaderRegex** is a sort of HCF (highest common factor) in all messages.

       **recordTypeRegex** can be a more advanced regular expression containing named goups.
 For example

       "recordTypeRegex": "(&lt;process&gt;(<=\\s)\\b(kernel|syslog)\\b(?=\\[|:))"

       Here all the named goups (process in above example) will be extracted as fields.

+      Though having named group in recordType is completely optional, still one could want extract named groups in recordType for following reasons:

+      1. Since **recordType** regular expression is already getting matched and we are paying the price for a regular expression match already, we can extract certain fields as a by product of this match.
+      2. Most likely the **recordType** field is common across all the messages.
+Hence having it extracted in the recordType (or messageHeaderRegex) would reduce the overall complexity of regular expressions in the regex field.

       **regex** within a field could be a list of regular expressions also.
 In this case all regular expressions in the list will be attempted to match until a match is found.
 Once a full match is found remaining regular expressions are ignored.